StephenChips/stephenchips.github.io/_drafts/2023-02-17-SwiftUI：Gesture.markdown

 There are two kinds of gestures: **Discrete Gesture** and **Continuous Gesture**.
 A discrete finishes instantly after it starts.
 There isn't intermediate state involved.
 One of the most classic example is tapping.
 Other discrete gestures include *double tapping* and *long pressing*.
 Of course, there are more.
 On the contrary, **continuous gesture** lasts for an amount of time.
 Many common gestures are continuous gesture, for example, zooming (`MaginificationGesture`), panning (`DragGesture`) and rotating (`RotationGesture`).
 In this article, I will show you have to add these gestures into your app, and how to combine multiple gesture together, letting them happens simultaneously, exclusively, or sequentially (a.k.a, one by one).

+## SwiftUI built-in gestures

+Following texts are from the apple's documentation: [https://developer.apple.com/documentation/swiftui/gestures](https://developer.apple.com/documentation/swiftui/gestures).

+    ```swift
+    struct TapGesture
+    ```

+    A gesture that recognizes one or more taps.

+    ```swift
+    struct SpatialTapGesture
+    ```
+    A gesture that recognizes one or more taps and reports their location.

+    ```swift
+    struct LongPressGesture
+    ```
+    A gesture that succeeds when the user performs a long press.

+    ```swift
+    struct DragGesture
+    ```
+    A dragging motion that invokes an action as the drag-event sequence changes.

+    ```swift
+    struct MagnificationGesture
+    ```
+    A gesture that recognizes a magnification motion and tracks the amount of magnification.

+    ```swift
+    struct RotationGesture
+    ```
+    A gesture that recognizes a rotation motion and tracks the angle of the rotation.

 # Discrete Gesture

 Among all distrete gestures the most common and simplest one must be the tapping.
 It is so commonly-used that Apple defines a handy method on the `View` class, letting you to add tapping to your view quickly - `onTapGesture`.
 In fact, using discrete gesture is quite simple, so I will use `TapGesture` in this section to demonstrate all discrete gesture's usage, instead of showing all SwiftUI built-in gestures boringly.